light-and-ray/awesome-alternative-uis-for-comfyui/README.md

 Forget everything you thought you knew about AI art generation - RuinedFooocus is here to completely reinvent the game!

-(This is fork of Fooocus, but installs Comfy backend for some inference code)
+(This is a fork of Fooocus, but installs ComfyUI backend for some inference code)

 Link: https://github.com/runew0lf/RuinedFooocus